dijkstracula/solvent/paper/report.md

 begins by lifting the inferred base types into a refinement _template_ with a constraint variable in place of a concrete predicate.

-_ST: have we seen this?_ Since we've seen that program terms can be substituted in for the `*` wildcard in the qualifier list (see Figure 7), all refinement templates include a set of _scope
-constraints_: intuitively, a scope constraint is an assertion in the typing environment that a program term is in use at the particular point that the type itself comes into scope.
+Since we've seen that program terms can be substituted in for the `_` wildcard in the qualifier list (see Figure 7), all refinement templates include a set of _scope constraints_: intuitively, a scope constraint is an assertion in the typing environment that a program term is in use at the particular point that the type itself comes into scope.
 A scope constraint says nothing about whether the program term _needs_ to be used in a refining predicate, only that it _may_ be.

 A _flow constraint_, by comparison, is an assertion of some relationship between program terms.
 Critically, flow constraints are _path sensitive_: they are an assumption in the typing environment that depends not on program values but the control flow through the program.
 For instance, an `if`-statement would fork the typing environment into two flows: one in which the `then` branch is taken and another when the `else` branch is taken.
-At each leaf of the AST we concretize a trivial subtype
+At each leaf of the AST we concretize a subtype containing a trivial qualfier: for instance, `return x` qualfies the return type to be exactly `x`.

 $$
 \begin{equation}